Hongao0611/Hongao0611.github.io/index.markdown

 Welcome to my homepage!

-I am 朱虹翱 (pinyin: ZHŪ HÓNG ÁO, English: Hongao Zhu), a linguistics senior from Shanghai Jiao Tong University (SJTU), Shanghai, China.
+I am 朱虹翱 (pinyin: ZHŪ HÓNG ÁO, English: Hongao Zhu).
 Here's a copy of my [CV].

 In 2025 Fall, I will be joining UC San Diego’s Learning, Meaning, and Natural language lab (LeM🍋N Lab), as a PhD student in computational linguistics (advisor: [Alex Warstadt]).
+Prior to coming to UCSD, I received a B.A. in Linguistics from Shanghai Jiao Tong University (SJTU), Shanghai, China.

 To know more about me and my research interests, please visit the [About] page.
 If you may desire to communicate with me in greater depth, please check out the [Contact] page.